eclipse-rdf4j/rdf4j/docker/README.md

 # Eclipse RDF4J server and workbench

-Docker image for RDF4J server and workbench, based on the Tomcat 8.5 Alpine image.
+Docker image for RDF4J server and workbench, based on the Tomcat 8.5 (JRE 11) image.

 A slightly modified web.mxl is used to fix a known UTF-8 issue (see also http://docs.rdf4j.org/server-workbench-console)